Johannesburg Reformed Church (NGK): Foundation

 The church council of Du Toit’s Pan, chaired by Rev. Kriel, assigned its curate, proponent J.N.
 Martins, in their words, to “preach the gospel to our brothers in the goldfields as well.”
-Martins came to Johannesburg on May 17, 1887, first preaching from a “cane stall” but three months later opening the first church there made from wood and zinc.
-The congregation opened with the latter building on August 14, 1887.
+Martins came to Johannesburg on May 17, 1887.
+At first he preached from a “cane stall”.
+On August 14, 1887 the congregation opened with the first church there made from wood and corrugated galvanised iron.
 At first there in a temporary capacity, Martins was proclaimed local pastor on November 21 and officially invested as such in May 1888.

 The 1952 retrospective Ons gemeentelike feesalbum writes the following:

 The congregation never, in fact, had the chance to grow peacefully.
 More than the pastor of any other congregation, Rev. Martins had to contend with every struggle the people and Church endured over the past three-quarters of a century, and he was constantly exposed to the dangers posed by the instability of a fast-growing, cosmopolitan community.
 Case in point, only three years after the 1887 construction of the first church, a larger one on the same Von Brandis Square was needed.

-Von Brandis Square (at the corner of Von Brandis and Pritchard Streets) was initially known as Church Square after the construction of the first building.
+Von Brandis Square was initially known as Church Square after the construction of the first building.
 Later, around 1997, it was renamed Government Square after the government bought the second church, subsequently renamed again in honor of Carl von Brandis, first magistrate of Johannesburg.
 Farmers and prospectors camped on the rest of the square, which later became home to the city’s first synagogue.
 Opposite the NGK church laid a row of stores, including the Hunt brothers’ bicycle shop, now the Williams Hunt & Co. bicycle shop.
 The mining camp’s first school was also alongside the church.
 The church served many purposes over its lifetime, including as a bakery, a lecture hall, an election polling place, and the office of the Rand Aids Association.
 Johannesburgers protested the government’s decision to raze the buildings and replace them with a courthouse, which nevertheless took place in 1909.
 The South Gauteng High Court continues to operate today where the NGK’s first church in Johannesburg once stood.